 Psychologist who wrote the first book in Psychology, Principles of Psychology, published in 1897.
 James also wrote Varieties of Religious Experience (1902) that referred to spirituality, health , and psychology.
 Moreover, William James was instrumental in the founding of Functionalistic psychology.
 James emphasized the function of both consciousness and behavior .
 For him the only valid criterion for evaluating a theory , thought, or act is whether it works.
 In keeping with his pragmatism, he claimed that psychology needs to employ both scientific and non-scientific procedures.
 Similarly, on the individual level, sometimes one must believe in free will and at other times in determinism .

-abstract principles.
+Psychologist who denied the contention of the realists that what people experience are but manifestations of abstract principles.
 William of Occam sided with the Nominalists, instead who said that so-called abstract principles, or universals, were nothing more than verbal labels that people use to describe classes of experiences.
 For William of Occam, there is no need to assume a "higher" reality beyond our senses, reality is what we experience directly

 syndrome (WS) refers to a neurodevelopmental disorder characterized by a recognizable pattern of dysmorphic facial features, cardiovascular and physical abnormalities, mental retardation, a specific cognitive profile, and a distinct personality .
 It is a disorder that produces severe mental retardation but leaves language functions relatively intact.
 Moreover, it is a type of mental retardation (low IQ) in which the person has relatively good language skills in spite of extremely limited abilities in other regards

 Development , University of Minnesota.
 Education: Ed.D.
 Harvard University Achievements: Performed major research on the impact of child friendships on development; G. Stanley Hall Award for Distinguished Contributions to Developmental Psychology , American Psychological Association , 1991.